 Wilson Eye Care draws the attention of the user to the fact that all communication transmitted through this

 Website remains in the public domain and not the private domain.
-OSI cannot accept responsibility for the
+Wilson Eye Care cannot accept responsibility for the

 security of the transmission of information.